lrug/lrug.org/source/meetings/2017/september/index.html.md

 > make computers do what they do best and at the same time keep us humans
 > in control.

-{::coverage year="2017" month="september" talk="let-humans-human-and-computers-computer---a-tale-of-building-effective-automations" /}
+{::coverage year="2017" month="september" talk="let-humans-human-and-computers-computer-a-tale-of-building-effective-automations" /}

 ### Hindsight: Creating the Perfect Project History